Codecademy/docs/content/r/concepts/dataframes/terms/colnames/colnames.md

 ---
 Title: 'colnames()'
-Description: 'Returns or sets the names of the columns in a matrix-like object.'
+Description: 'Returns or sets the names of the columns in a data frame .'
 Subjects:
   - 'Computer Science'
   - 'Data Science'